8 Google Shopping Product Feed Optimizations You Should Make Now

 1. Organize Your Content

 Whether you’re a brand manufacturer on Manufacturer Center or a reseller on the Merchant Center, this first step is to get your content organized.
-This involves three action items:
+This involves four action items:

 - Centralize your product information

-- Adapt product information to Google’s content requirements
+- Adapt all other product information to Google’s content requirements

 - Create a process to keep content updated